typhon-project/typhondl/README.md

   3. A container for the Typhon UI
   4. A container for the Typhon API
   5. A container for metadata (mongodb)
-- Generate polystore.yaml to run on a kubernetes cluster including deployment and service definitions for
+- Generate polystore.yaml to run on a local minicube cluster (just a testbed) including deployment and service definitions for
   1. A pod for each database
   2. A pod for the Typhon UI
   3. A pod for the Typhon API